Iron Age Penwith

 Cornwall went through a relatively quiet period during the Roman occupation, though in the later Roman period from roughly CE 250 onward something new was arising - the early Celtic Christian culture.
 Christianity entered the Celtic lands early, grafting onto druidism and giving a new lease of life to the old ways.

 The early-medieval Cornish saints, themselves infuenced by druidism, brought a cultural revival to Cornwall during the 400s and 500s CE and lasting up to around 1000.
-The Saxon occupation of England from 450ish onwards drove numbers of Britons west and north to Cornwall, Brittany, Wales, Cumbria and Strathclyde, taking Devon and reaching the river Tamar by 936 - which became the Cornish border.
+Many of them came from elsewhere, finding a receptive home in Cornwall, and following vows that involved leaving the past behind them.
+The Saxon occupation of England from 450ish onwards drove large numbers of Britons west and north to Cornwall, Brittany, Wales, Cumbria and Strathclyde.
+They took a long time to come west, initially taking East Devon and eventually, after 400 years in what became England, they reached the river Tamar by 936 - which became the Cornish border.

-This is the time of the Arthurian period around 500 which, whatever the veracity of the much-debated Arthurian legends, symbolises a crucial transitional period for indigenous British culture and a fightback against the Germanic influx.
-This cultural struggle ultimately failed, and this led eventually to the founding of the nation of England and the end of the old, more-or-less unified Britain.
+This is the time of the Arthurian period around CE 500 which, whatever the veracity of the Arthurian legends, symbolises a crucial transitional period for British culture and a fightback against the Germanic influx.
+The Arthurian legends might well have been a leftover of a more ancient body of myth and spiritual teachings from the early iron age, which found new relevance during the decline of the British and the rise of the Saxons.
+This was captured and romanticised by the Normans after CE 1000.
+This cultural struggle ultimately failed, leading eventually to the founding of the nation of England and the end of the old, more or less unified Britain.

 So Celtic culture had two heydays, one before the Roman period and the other following it.
-Back around 500 BCE, Celts had spread across Europe from Britain to Spain to Turkey, with one heartland just north of the Alps and another in the west, in Brittany, Britain and Ireland.
-Celts weren't one people: they were a number of similar societies and loosely related tribes of which the insular Celts of Britain and the Gaels of Ireland were two.
+Back around 500 BCE, Celtic culture had spread across Europe from Britain and Ireland to Spain to Turkey, with one heartland just north of the Alps (the Halstatt and La Têne cultures) and another in the Atlantic west, in Brittany, Britain and Ireland.
+Celts were a number of similar societies and loosely related tribes across Europe of which the insular Celts of Britain and the Gaels of Ireland were two major sub-groups.

-As a result of Roman dominance and the Folk-Wandering period (Völkerwanderung) of the 200s-400s in Europe, in which hordes of people moved around Europe and invading migrants came from the east caused a proportion of the Celts to move west, surviving as a distinct culture in Cornwall, Wales, the Isle of Man, Cumbria and Scotland, Ireland, Brittany and Galicia in NW Spain - 800 years before, the Celts covered much of Europe.
-This concentrated Celtic culture in the West, leading to a Celtic renaissance during the early-medieval period - often called dark ages, though for the Celts it was a relatively light-filled age.
+As a result of Romanitas and the Folk-Wandering period (Völkerwanderung) of the 200s-400s in Europe, hordes of people moved around Europe and invading migrants coming from the east caused the Celts to move west, surviving as a distinct culture in Cornwall, Wales, the Isle of Man, Cumbria, Scotland, Ireland, Brittany and Galicia in NW Spain.
+800 years before, the Celts had covered much of Europe.
+This concentration in the West led to a Celtic renaissance in the early-medieval period, often called the dark ages - though for the Celts it was a light-filled age.

 Iron age society

-They had less of an urgethan their predecessors to build sacred sites and enduring structures.
+They had less of an urge than their predecessors to build sacred sites and enduring structures.
 Perhaps the shadow or myths of the long-gone bronze age made them avoid grandiose projects.
 They tended to revere natural sites - holy wells, groves, hilltops and other special places.
-Their deities resided in nature, the underworld and the heavens, and there was a definite naturalism to their faith.
+Their deities resided in nature, the underworld and the heavens, and there was a definite intentional naturalism to their faith.

 Arts, poetry and philosophy were important, yet nothing was written down, only memorised and passed down through whispered lineages.
-As a result many questions surround the iron age Britons and their beliefs, sine they decidedly sought not to immortalise their thoughts and beliefs in script or in stone when they could have done so.
+As a result many questions today surround iron age Britons and their beliefs, since they decidedly sought not to immortalise their thoughts and beliefs in script or in stone, even though they had the means to do so.
 Much of their building was quite functional, in the way of dwellings, enclosures, bridges and field hedges (Cornish for walls).
 They did seem to like nooks and crannies: springs, fords, streams, valleys, glades and groves, rocks, trees and magic spots.

 All the same, the megalithic remains of their predecessors lay around them and were respected and made use of.
 The main locations in Penwith that were modified or built over at this time were hilltops and cliff sanctuaries.